CommonEvaluationPlatform/CEP/README.md

 It is worth noting that the examples in `<CEP_ROOT>/software/baremetal` do not require the compilation of the all the cosimulation libraries, but as a result, will not have access to those support functions.

 ### Booting Linux
-The CEP Arty100T build has been verified to support a firemarshall-based linux build by following the default workload instructions [here](https://chipyard.readthedocs.io/en/latest/Prototyping/VCU118.html#running-linux-on-vcu118-designs).
+The CEP Arty100T/VC707/VCU118 builds has been verified to support a firemarshall-based linux build by following the default workload instructions [here](https://chipyard.readthedocs.io/en/latest/Prototyping/VCU118.html#running-linux-on-vcu118-designs).

 A couple of notes:
 - The SD card must be partitioned as instructed